 The most difficult part of this descent was the unfamiliarity of our cargo.
 Without an unusually heavy backpack, steep cliffs would be easier to negotiate.
 As it wouldn’t do to be overconfident about my balance, I slid down when possible, as quickly as possible.

-Midway across the river to the campsite, I pulled off my hiking boots and step into the water.
+Midway across the river to the campsite, I pulled off my hiking boots and stepped right into the water.
 It was, I can’t stress this enough, a huge relief.

 I felt like Dora the Explorer: grassland, rock face, biiiig river!
 Backpack, backpack.
-And finally, here was the big river.
+Finally, here was the big river.
 The sun emerged, thankfully, as we set up camp.
-We rinsed some clothes we intended to re-use, cooked up a big, early dinner, washed ourselves, and swam for a bit before resting in our tents.
+We rinsed some clothes we intended to re-use, cooked up a big, early dinner, washed, and swam for a bit before resting in our tents.

 Getting stuck in the storm scared me so badly (and I know, unreasonably) that I couldn’t sleep, which was a stupid move.
 I knew it was totally irrational, and it was hell of a bad place and time to have a panic attack, but that’s life for you — spontaneous, like a summer storm.